kellymakesstuff/appear-rsvp/README.md

 ***

 ## Post-MVP
-- Each individual guest can register as users
+- Each individual guest can register as users to share pictures
+- Integrating QR code that routes to the correct household code
 - Guests can add songs to requests playlist
 - Guests receive emails to confirm registration, RSVP and order submission
 - Admin account for hosts